RevolvingDCON/DCONsRustyUpdater/README.md

 ```

 ## ToDo
-1. Streamline the boot process
+1. Streamline the boot process.
-1. Include boot script in config
+1. Include boot script in config.

 ## Collaborating
 If you're interested in this project and want to help out, feel free to submit pull requests as usual.